TeacherWain/CSE10/README.md

 # CSE10
-Repository for Computer Science 10 @ LCHS
+Repository for Introductory Computer Science (CSE10) @ LCHS Files and Wiki are property of Evan Wain, and are shared with as a creative commons copyright.